Family Additions - Work in Steel

 Neptune Bar - Writing Poetry - Cooking for the Patrons

-Finally, in the late 60's Dad's last business venture was owning and
+In the late 1960's Dad's last business venture was owning and

 operating the Neptune Bar in Homestead, Pennsylvania.
-Here Dad also
+While at the Neptune, Dad also

 had the opportunity to rekindle his interest in writing poetry and

 use the cooking skills he learned while in the US Navy.
-Dad's declining
+However, Dad's declining

 health and the stress of running a business caused him to sell the